 Part 1: Manifold and Spaceframe

 2. Bring up the Truncate/Range Adjust window by clicking the button on the Toolbar.
-Truncate by Y value using the following settings:
+Truncate by Theta value using the following settings:

-Ensure that the ‘Make dual sit flat’ option is checked, and click Apply.
+Ensure that ‘Project to Envelope’, ‘Truncate after adjustment’ and the ‘Make dual sit flat’ options are checked, then click Apply.
 Click Done to close the window.

 3. Switch to ‘Target B’.
 Here the manifold for Target B is shown in yellow.

 4. Create an identical 8V icosahedral subdivision using Class I and Breakdown Method 1.

 5. Truncate ‘Target B’ using the same parameters as for ‘Target A’.
 Whilst still on ‘Target B’, bring up the Envelopes window by clicking the button on the Toolbar.
 Set the Primal XYZ extents to 1.025.